IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/structural_directives.md

   <h2 *ngSwitchCase="'GMC'">GMC</h2>
 </div>
 ```
-Once we save that we are only going to see the Chevy option rendered in the browser because the value of our "make" property is set to "Chevy".
+Once we save that, we are only going to see the Chevy option rendered in the browser because the value of our "make" property is set to "Chevy".
 If we change it, to say "GMC", and save that, only the GMC option will be rendered in the browser.
 Now, what happens if we add an option that is not available, say the "Lambo".
 Nothing would be rendered because that did not match any of our conditions.
 When we normally use a switch statement inside of C#, we have not only the case but also default value.
 The same is available in Angular – we can add another option with the "Not Found" text and mark it with the `*ngSwitchDefault` which will act as the default value if none of the other values are found.

 ```html
 <h2 *ngSwitchDefault>Not Found</h2>